 In addition, students provide evaluation forms to the DCT and/or PSC Director regarding supervisors at least once per year.
 The DCT and/or PSC Director will review these forms when there are enough forms completed (at least 3) for a given supervisor to protect student anonymity.
-The DCT/PSC Director will address any problems that may arise, and students are encouraged to discuss any supervisor issues with the PSC Director or ADCT.
+The DCT/PSC Director will address any problems that may arise, and students are encouraged to discuss any supervisor issues with the PSC Director or DCT.

 Additional information about supervision, supervision assignments, obtaining clinical cases, recordings, documentation, and evaluations are all included in the PSC Manual, with many accompanying documents in the PSC's google drive.
 It is the student's responsibility to review these materials and ask questions to PSC staff and the PSC Director whenever there are points of confusion.
-Students are also expected to attend any mandatory PSC training events, and encouraged to come to optional events when the topic would be helpful to them.
+Students are also expected to attend any mandatory PSC training events and encouraged to come to optional events when the topic would be helpful to them.

 IX.b.
-Externships
+External practicum placements

-Externships (work other than that in the Psychology Services Center) may be an appropriate next step in student training during the 4th or 5th years, depending upon the student's progress in coursework and research, as well as the student's other sources of funding.
-Externships usually require at least a two-day commitment per week.
+External practicum placements (clinical training experiences that occur in community settings rather than the Psychology Services Center) may be an appropriate next step in student training during the 4th or 5th years, depending upon the student's progress in coursework and research, as well as the student's other sources of funding.
+External placements usually require at least a two-day commitment per week.

 Students may secure paid or unpaid positions to do research or clinical work at facilities other than the PSC.
-Payment is only in lieu of a graduate assistantship-not to supplement other funding.
+Payment is only in lieu of a graduate assistantship-not to supplement other funding and must occur formally through standard university mechanisms.
 A student who already is employed through a TA, RA or has a fellowship cannot accept another paid position unless there are unusual circumstances and an exception is made by the clinical faculty.